 By Paul F. Murray, Wealthy Affiliate member, online business establishing platform

-I started a year ago with a freelance writing platform that listed lots of magazines and other places to publish articles and stories.
+I started a year ago and a half ago with a freelance writing platform that listed lots of magazines and other places to publish articles and stories.
 I paid a registration fee for the site, which promised “Make $2,000-$10,000 your first week!!!”
 Yeah, right.

 As for that $2,000-$10,000 that you’ll make through freelance writing during your first week?
 At best—at best!—it is only potential money, not actual dollars that will head to your bank account after just one week, or even one year, or ever.
 Writing is felt by many to be an easy way to make money because, presumably, anybody can write.
 Well, not really.
 Yes, maybe you can write a letter to somebody.
 But do you know how to write professionally?
 For example, do you know what the “pyramid” writing technique is?
 If you don’t know pyramid writing and have never even heard of it, then that’s a pretty good indication that you have never been trained to write professionally for magazines, online news, etc.